Facebook, Google, WhatsApp in the firing line as Australia reveals encryption laws

 While Taylor was keen to avoid talk of backdoors to encryption, the laws allow the country's top law officer to require companies

-Speaking on the Australian Broadcasting Corporation (ABC) on Tuesday morning, Taylor reiterated that tech companies would be able to provide access to law enforcement without weakening their security.
+Speaking on the Australian Broadcasting Corporation (ABC) on Tuesday morning, Taylor was pressed on this issue, but reiterated that tech companies would be able to provide access to law enforcement without weakening their security.

 "[We are] ensuring we don't break the encryption systems of the company," he said.
 "So we are only asking them to do what they are capable of doing.
 We are not asking them to create vulnerabilities in their systems that will reduce the security because we know we need high levels of security in our communications...
 The [law enforcement] agencies are convinced we can get the balance right here without breaking the encryption systems of the technology companies."

-Apple did not immediately respond when asked for comment.
+CNET contacted Apple, Facebook and Google for comment on the news.
 Facebook and Google pointed to a statement from industry body, Digital Industry Group:

 "As an industry, we work every day to help protect the privacy of people who use our services and strongly support the economic and social benefits of encryption technology," it said in a statement.
 "At the same time, we appreciate the hard work governments do to keep us safe, which is why we work with law enforcement to respond to requests for data in accordance with applicable law and respective terms of service.